gary-rowe/hid4java/README.md

 Check that the usage page is not `0x06` which is reserved for keyboards and mice.
 [Windows opens these devices for its exclusive use](https://msdn.microsoft.com/en-us/library/windows/hardware/jj128406%28v=vs.85%29.aspx) and thus hid4java cannot establish its own connection to them.
 You will need to use the lower level usb4java library for this.

-# Release procedure
+# Deployment procedures

+## The snapshot procedure is as follows:

+1. Ensure `develop` branch is in reasonable shape.
+2. Run `mvn clean deploy` to push to Maven snapshot repository.

-The release procedure is as follows:
+## The release procedure is as follows:

 1. Finalise all development on the `develop` branch.
 2. Run the `./release.sh` script to verify release conditions and perform the merge to `master` with appropriate tagging.
 Code will be pushed upstream.